XinyuKang/MLE-Related/README.md

 - Finally average the scores for each of the folds to get the overal performance.
 - Do k-fold cross-validation for all models and select the model with the lowest cross-validation score which has a good balance between overfitting and underfitting.

+## What is stratified cross-validation and when should we use it?
+On typical cross-validation this split is done randomly.
+But in stratified cross-validation, the split preserves the ratio of the categories on both the training and validation datasets.

+For example, if we have a dataset with 10% of category A and 90% of category B, and we use stratified cross-validation, we will have the same proportions in training and validation.
+In contrast, if we use simple cross-validation, in the worst case we may find that there are no samples of category A in the validation set.

+Stratified cross-validation may be applied in the following scenarios:

+- On a dataset with multiple categories.
+The smaller the dataset and the more imbalanced the categories, the more important it will be to use stratified cross-validation.
+- On a dataset with data of different distributions.
+For example, in a dataset for autonomous driving, we may have images taken during the day and at night.
+If we do not ensure that both types are present in training and validation, we will have generalization problems.

 ## [How do you combat the curse of dimensionality?](https://towardsdatascience.com/why-and-how-to-get-rid-of-the-curse-of-dimensionality-right-with-breast-cancer-dataset-7d528fb5f6c0)
 1. **The curse of dimensionality**: when the dimensionality of the `data` increases, the volume of the space increases so fast that the available data becomes sparse and dissimilar.
 In order to obtain a reliable result, the amount of data needed often `grows exponentially` with the dimensionality.
 2. Solution 1: **Manual feature selection**: